syyrmb/RawPedia/content/MacOS/index.md

 - This
   [1](https://raw.githubusercontent.com/Benitoite/RTdeps/master/macbuildRT.sh)
-  complete list of commands may optionally be used to perform a from-scratch build of RawTherapee and its dependencies on macOS 10.15.3 / Xcode 11.
+  obsolete but useful script of commands may be helpful as a basis for compiling dependencies.
 - A
   JDK[2](https://www.oracle.com/technetwork/java/javase/downloads/jdk13-downloads-5672538.html)
   must be installed.